November 8 General Election

 Any registered suburban Cook County voter may request a mail ballot by applying online at https://mailvoting.cookcountyclerkil.gov.

-The Cook County Clerk’s Office also plans to place a drop box at each of the early voting sites (including Glenview Village Hall) where completed suburban Cook County mail ballots can be deposited from 9 a.m.-4 p.m. every day from Oct.
-24-Nov.
-7. An ID is required if a person brings more than one mail-in ballot to the drop box.
+The Cook County Clerk’s Office also plans to place a drop box at each of the early voting sites (including Glenview Village Hall) where completed suburban Cook County mail ballots can be deposited at Glenview Village Hall from 9 a.m.-5 p.m.
+(Monday-Saturday) and 10 a.m.-4p.m.
+(Sunday) from March 4-18.
+An ID is required if a person brings more than one mail-in ballot to the drop box.

 Early voting